 You can also try your hand at golf, have a nice picnic, or visit one of the many swimming pools.
 When the weather allows it, you can visit one of the many beaches all across town, or float down the Willamette River.
 If you’re moving with your pets, the parks and beaches will be a perfect place to visit.

-This is one of the best cities to raise a family in the US, so if you are moving with kids, you will be happy to find out that there are many activities and things to do all across the place.
-There are many different and interesting museums perfect for kids, like the Oregon Museum of Science and Industry.
+This is one of the best cities to raise a family in the US, so if you are moving with kids, you will be happy to find out that there are many activities across the place.
+There are many different and interesting museums perfect for kids, like the Museum of Science and Industry.
 They have many interactive exhibits, and the museum is perfect for the education of kids of all ages.
 It also hosts After Dark events where you can go with your friends or loved ones.
 Another very important attraction is the Oregon Zoo, founded in 1888, is one of the country’s oldest.
 Also, after your zoo visit, the Children’s Museum is right next to the zoo.